CarstA/Ctylab/README.md

 *   Contracting possible on a project, tool or item basis.
 *   Precise control of contract rules and execution of smart contracts on the block-chain.
 *   Full encryption of personal details, local data is shared locally.
-*   100% privacy control, clear
+*   100% privacy control, clear rules for transparency demands